Definition of a 5G SIM

 Mobile operators can securely and remotely swap on demand the authentication algorithm contained in the SIM thanks to key rotation management, thus maintaining a trusted environment.

 Mobile operators can bring higher integrity and confidentiality levels for enterprise 5G services and private networks thanks to network authentication mechanisms.

 Operators can provide tailored security, authentication, and authorization for each network slice.

 Seamless 5G roaming experience

 The 5G SIM ensures that mobile operators can offer users a seamless & optimal 5G roaming experience while maximizing their roaming revenues, thanks to 5G SIM-based over-the-air 5G steering of roaming capabilities.

-Thales' 5G SIM supported by the world's first 5G chipset for smartphones
+Thales' 5G SIM is supported by the world's first 5G chipset for smartphones.

 All the world's first 5G smartphones rely on Qualcomm®'s SnapdragonTM 855 Mobile Platform chipset.

-Thales has been working closely with the world's leading mobile chipset and modem leader Qualcomm Technologies to ensure full support of its 5G SIM with the Qualcomm flagship mobile platform.
+Thales has been working closely with the world's leading mobile chipset and modem leader Qualcomm Technologies to fully support its 5G SIM with the Qualcomm flagship mobile platform.

 "Qualcomm Technologies has a longstanding relationship with Thales focused on delivering mobile solutions with robust security," said Gautam Sheoran, Senior Director, Product Management, Qualcomm Technologies, Inc.